-All the charms of Annapaurna are still intact.
-Yet Manaslu Circuit Trek has blossomed as a great alternative to Annapurna Circuit.
+All the charms of Annapurna are still intact.
+Yet, Manaslu Circuit Trek has blossomed as a great alternative to Annapurna Circuit.

-Opened to trekking in 1991, it slowly gained in popularity and just about 5 years ago and in 2010, teahouse trekking Manaslu all the way became possible.
+Opened to trekking in 1991, it is slowly gaining popularity.
+And just about 5 years ago in 2010, teahouse trekking in Manaslu became possible.

 It is still a restricted area and provisions are more basic in comparison to Annapurna and Everest.

-Mount Manaslu is the eight highest mountain in the world.
-You cannot get so close to any other Eight Thousanders like you can to Mt.
+Mount Manaslu is the eighth highest mountain in the world.
+You cannot get so close to any other Eight thousanders like you can to Mt.
 Manaslu.

-Diverse in culture and nature, Manaslu Circuit Trek offers close view of Manaslu, Annapurna and Ganesh Himal.
+Diverse in culture and nature, Manaslu Circuit Trek offers a close view of Manaslu, Annapurna, and Ganesh Himal.
 It traverses through many villages of different ethnic settlements like Gurung, Tamang, Tibetan, Siar etc.

-It is a chance to see blue sheep and Himalayan Tahr.
+It is a chance to see Blue Sheep and Himalayan Thar.
 You may spot snow leopard, musk deer or grey wolf too.